Celine Dion albums discography

-In March 2002, after a two-year break, Dion returned to music with the album A New Day Has Come, which topped the charts in many countries and has sold 12 million copies worldwide.
-During the five-year run of her Las Vegas residency show, A New Day..., Dion released five studio albums: One Heart (2003), 1 fille & 4 types (2003), Miracle (2004), D'elles (2007) and Taking Chances (2007).
-In 2012, Dion began recording songs for her new French and English-language albums.
-Sans attendre was released in November 2012 and topped the charts in Francophone countries.
-It became the best-selling album of 2012 in France, where it was certified Diamond.
-Loved Me Back to Life was issued in November 2013 and became Dion's 13th number-one album in the Nielsen SoundScan era in Canada and 11th to debut at the top of the chart.
-It also reached number two in the United States, and number three in the United Kingdom and France.
-Loved Me Back to Life was certified four-times platinum in Canada, two-times platinum in France and platinum in the United Kingdom.
-In August 2016, a few months after her husband and manager René Angélil died, Dion released a new French album, Encore un soir.
-It topped the charts in Francophone countries and was certified Diamond in France.
-In 2019, Dion released her 12th English studio album, Courage, which debuted at number one on the Billboard 200 chart, earning Dion her first US number-one album in 17 years.
+In March 2002, after a two-year break, Dion returned with the album A New Day Has Come, which topped charts in many countries and has sold 12 million copies worldwide.
+During the five-year run of her Las Vegas residency show, A New Day..., Dion released five studio albums: One Heart (2003), 1 fille & 4 types (2003), Miracle (2004), D'elles (2007), and Taking Chances (2007).
+In 2012, she began recording songs for new French- and English-language albums.
+Sans attendre was released in November 2012, topped charts in Francophone countries, and became the best-selling album of 2012 in France, where it was certified Diamond.
+Loved Me Back to Life followed in November 2013 and became Dion's 13th number-one album in the Nielsen SoundScan era in Canada and her 11th to debut at the top.
+It also reached number two in the United States and number three in the United Kingdom and France.
+Loved Me Back to Life was certified four-times platinum in Canada, two-times platinum in France, and platinum in the United Kingdom.
+In August 2016, a few months after the death of her husband and manager René Angélil, Dion released the French-language album Encore un soir, which topped charts in Francophone countries and was certified Diamond in France.
+In 2019, Dion released her 12th English studio album, Courage, which debuted at number one on the Billboard 200, becoming her first US number-one album in 17 years.

-Dion has sold an estimated of over 200 to 250 million records worldwide and is recognized as one of the world's best-selling music artists.
-In 1997–1998, Dion sold more than 60 million albums, and was estimated to sell a record once every 1.2 seconds.
-Dion is also recognized as the world's top-selling artist of the 90s decade.
-In 2004, she received the Chopard Diamond Award at the World Music Awards recognizing her status as the best-selling female artist of all time.
-In 2007, Dion was honored with the Legend Award at the World Music Awards in recognition of her global success and outstanding contribution to the music industry.
-She's also the first and only female singer to have tallied three 8-million sellers in the US since 1991.
+Dion has sold an estimated 200 to 250 million records worldwide, and is recognized as one of the world's best-selling music artists.
+In 1997–1998, Dion sold more than 60 million albums and was estimated to sell a record once every 1.2 seconds.
+She is also recognized as the world's top-selling artist of the 1990s.
+In 2004, she received the Chopard Diamond Award at the World Music Awards in recognition of being the best-selling female artist of all time.
+In 2007, Dion received the Legend Award at the World Music Awards for her global success and contribution to the music industry.
+She is also the first and only female singer to have achieved three 8-million sellers in the United States since 1991.
 Her albums Falling into You, Let's Talk About Love, All the Way...
-A Decade of Song, The Colour of My Love and These Are Special Times are among the top 100 certified albums according to the RIAA.
-Four of her albums (Let's Talk About Love, All the Way...
-A Decade of Song, Falling into You and These Are Special Times) are among top 10 of the best-selling Canadian albums in the SoundScan era in Canada.
+A Decade of Song, The Colour of My Love, and These Are Special Times are among the top 100 certified albums according to the Recording Industry Association of America (RIAA).
+Four of her albums — Let's Talk About Love, All the Way...
+A Decade of Song, Falling into You, and These Are Special Times — are among the top 10 best-selling Canadian albums in the SoundScan era in Canada.